-(ii) The improvements of the efficiency should be materialized
+(ii) The Improvements of the Efficiency Should be Materialized

-The improvements of efficiency should be materialized, and the evidences to prove this can include documents concerning internal procedures leading to the decision of the business combination; explanatory materials for stockholders and to financial markets regarding the expected efficiency; and the study created by external specialists concerning the improvement in efficiency, etc.
+The improvements of efficiency should be materialized.
+In this regard, such are to be analyzed, for example, as documents concerning internal procedures leading to the decision of the business combination, explanatory materials for stockholders and to financial markets regarding the expected efficiency, the study created by external specialists concerning the improvement in efficiency, etc.

-(iii) Improvements of the efficiency contributes to enhance users' welfare
+(iii) Improvements of the Efficiency Contributes to Enhance Users' Welfare

-The outcome of improvements in efficiency by the business combination must be returned to users through price reduction in products and services, improved quality, supply of new products, efficiency in research and development such as next-generation technology and environment-responsive capabilities, etc. In order to prove this, in addition to the evidence materials listed in (ii), information related to improved capabilities that will bring the effect of price reduction and such and past record of realization of price reduction, quality improvement and supply of new products under the competitive pressure from demand and supply side.
+The outcome of improvements in efficiency by the business combination must be returned to users through price reduction in products and services, improved quality, supply of new products, efficiency in research and development such as next-generation technology and environment-responsive capabilities, etc. In this regard, in addition to the materials listed in (ii), such are to be analyzed, for example, as information related to improved capabilities that will bring the effect of price reduction and etc. and past records of realization of price reduction, quality improvement and supply of new products under the competitive pressure from demand and supply side.